Published on

 Example of a performance report in Google Search Console

-With its exclusive focus on Google SEO visibility directly from the source, site owners should leverage Google Search Console reports for:
+With its exclusive focus on Google SEO visibility directly from the source, site owners should use Google Search Console reports for:

 • Monitoring Google organic traffic and search rankings